assembleinc/cognito-auth/README.md

 # Cognito::Auth
-Allows one to quickly boot up a rails application using Amazon Cognito as a login authentication service Converts AWS struct objects returned by the aws-sdk into Ac
+Allows one to quickly boot up a rails application using Amazon Cognito as a login authentication service Converts AWS struct objects returned by the aws-sdk into Active Model objects

 ## Installation
 Add this line to your application's Gemfile: